- Search The Registry

-*The birth of Izola Ware Curry in 1916 is celebrated ion this date.
-She is the African American woman domestic who tried to kill Dr. Martin Luther King Jr. in 1958.
+*The birth of Izola Ware Curry in 1916 is celebrated on this date.
+She was a Black woman domestic who tried to kill Dr. Martin Luther King Jr. in 1958.

 Born in Adrian, Georgia, Izola Ware was married to James Curry.
 The couple lived in Savannah until the late thirties when they separated then Izola Curry moved to New York City.
 She lived on the top floor of a tenement house at 121 W. 122nd Street in Harlem.
-She worked as a domestic she was unemployed.
-Her mind, clouded with thoughts of fear, fear of a false enemy, began fail her.
-For years, Curry feared the N.A.A.C.P.
+She worked as a domestic, then she was unemployed.
+Her mind, clouded with thoughts of fear, fear of a false enemy, began to fail her.
+For years, Curry feared the NAACP.
 She believed that the members of the organization were all Communists.

 On October 20, 1958, Curry was committed to Matteawan State Hospital for the criminally insane, where she was diagnosed a paranoid schizophrenic.
-To this day few people, if any, know of the whereabouts of Izola Curry, of even if she is alive.
-Surprisingly, journalists who would have ordinarily covered the case in great detail have not covered the entire event more.
-Few, if any, photographs of Izola Ware Curry exist.
+To this day few people, if any, knew of the whereabouts of Izola Curry, or even if she is alive.
+Surprisingly, journalists who would have ordinarily covered the case in great detail have not covered the episode more.
+Few, if any, photographs of Curry exist.
+Izola Ware Curry died March 7, 2015

 The Papers of Martin Luther King, Jr., vol. 4: